craigmbooth/craigmbooth.github.io/_posts/blog/2015-11-05-selinux-for-mortals.md

 ## Enabling SELinux

 To enable SELinux, edit `/etc/selinux/config` and set `SELINUX=permissive`.
-Do not set enfircing because it will likely hang at boot time.
-Then, create a file in the root of the filesystem called `.autorelabel`, reboot and the system will relabel the filesystem.
+Do not set enforcing because it will likely hang at boot time.
+Then, create a file in the root of the file system called `.autorelabel`, reboot and the system will relabel the file system.
 This could take quite a while.

 # Real World Examples